FORTUVA/FORTUVA-BETTING-AUTOMATION-ENGINE/README.md

 ### Interactive Controls

-While the bot is running, you can use keyboard controls:
+While the enginee is running, you can use keyboard controls:

 - **Press 'S' or 's'**: Enter manual betting mode
 - **Format**: `DIRECTION/AMOUNT` (e.g., `UP/0.01` or `DOWN/0.02`)
-- **Type 'exit'**: Exit the interactive input mode and return to bot mode
+- **Type 'exit'**: Exit the interactive input mode and return to enginee mode
-- **Ctrl+C**: Exit the bot completely
+- **Ctrl+C**: Exit the enginee completely

 ### Manual Betting Example